2021 – Royal College Award for Early-Career Leadership

-- It is strongly recommended that the nominator or one supporter be a Dean, Vice Dean/Postgraduate Dean/CPD Dean or Program Director of a Royal College accredited Faculty of Medicine, or representative of a National Specialty Society involved in provision of CPD.
+- For the Medical Education / CPD category, it is strongly recommended that the nominator or one supporter be a Dean, Vice Dean/Postgraduate Dean/CPD Dean or Program Director of a Royal College accredited program, or representative of a National Specialty Society involved in provision of CPD.

 - A CV must accompany the nomination package.

-- The recipient will be recognized at a Royal College Annual event, such as the Residency Education Awards Dinner or Convocation.
+- The recipient in each category will be recognized at a Royal College Annual event, such as the Residency Education Awards Dinner or Convocation.

 - Travel and related expenses of the award winner will be paid in accordance with Royal College guidelines.